Brickrouge/Brickrouge/README.md

 ## Patching Brickrouge

-Brickrouge was initially designed to work with the framework [ICanBoogie](https://github.com/ICanBoogie/ICanBoogie).
+Brickrouge was initially designed to work with the framework [ICanBoogie][].
 The project has evolved to stand alone and now provides means to patch critical features such as translation, errors handling or form storing/retrieving.
 Fallback for each feature are provided so you can patch what you need and leave the rest.

-Note: If Brickrouge detects ICanBoogie it will take full advantage of the framework.